decalage2/awesome-security-hardening/README.md

 ## Tools to apply security hardening

 - [DevSec Hardening Framework](https://dev-sec.io/) - a framework to automate hardening of OS and applications, using Chef, Ansible and Puppet
+- [MutableSecurity](https://github.com/MutableSecurity/mutablesecurity) - CLI program for automating the setup, configuration, and use of cybersecurity solutions.

 ### GNU/Linux